New Paltz, NY: The 2018 Midterm Elections--A Weekend Seminar

 With the body politic more bitterly divided than at any point in recent history, the 2018 midterm elections could prove to be another pivotal moment in American history.
 Will Republicans retain control of the House and/or the Senate?
 Will we prioritize immigration reform? trade? health care? international relations?
 No matter our political points of view, many of us will be eager to convene before the elections for informed lectures and illuminating conversation.

 CAU favorite Glenn Altschuler will bring to bear his well-honed analytical skills as he talks about the cultural and ideological context of the election.
-Joining Glenn will be Gretchen Ritter—government professor, dean of the College of Arts and Sciences, and member of the Council on Foreign Relations—drawing on her command of issues of democracy and citizenship in American politics.
+Joining Glenn will be Gretchen Ritter—government professor and member of the Council on Foreign Relations—drawing on her command of issues of democracy and citizenship in American politics.
 On Sunday, both she and Glenn will offer predictions about winners and losers.

 All of our lectures, lively discussions, and conversations over meals will take place at the majestic Mohonk Mountain House, whose splendid surroundings we can enjoy during a stretch of free time on Saturday afternoon.

-Gretchen Ritter joined Cornell in August 2013 as the Harold Tanner Dean of Arts and Sciences and professor of government.
-She previously served as vice provost and professor of government at the University of Texas at Austin, and she has... > more
+Gretchen Ritter, professor of government, joined Cornell in August 2013 and served as the Harold Tanner Dean of Arts and Sciences through August 2018.
+She previously served as vice provost and professor of government at the University of Texas at... > more

 - Double occupancy: $1,440 per person.